Power out? Here's how long it will take for the food in your fridge to spoil

 Fill a glass with water, freeze it, place a coin on top, and leave it in the freezer.
 When you get home, if the coin is where you left it, the power stayed on, or was out for a short period of time, and your food should be safe to eat.
 If you find the coin at the bottom of the glass, it’s a good indication that your food has defrosted.

-Ice floats on water so, should you find the coin somewhere in the middle, you need to make a judgement call.
+Ice floats on water so, should you find the coin somewhere in the middle, you need to make a judgment call.
 When in doubt, be safe and rather get rid of the questionable food.